Fliplet/fliplet-widget-file-manager/fl-table/README.md

 ## Events

-FlTable emits various events that you can listen to:
+Fliplet.UI.Table emits various events that you can listen to:

 | Event | Detail | Description |
 |-------|--------|-------------|